fortran-gaming/oregon-trail-1975/README.md

 ## Notes
 Because the BASIC dialect used is old 1970s unstructured style, a very basic compiler is needed.
 Because of this messy style, it is not worth fixing, but rather if someone wanted to preserve in a modern reinterpretation of classic style, I would suggest using Fortran with a module dedicated to registers for game state.

+[1978 version](https://github.com/clintmoyer/oregon-trail) that's in this repo was carefully OCR'd and updated by @clintmoyer, tweaked by @scivision for ANSI BASIC compliance